Cafe-Variome/CafeVariomeDocs/README.md

 ![Alt text](Archive/screenshots/20.SelectNetwork.png?raw=true "SelectNetwork")

-Finally, this is the page for data discovery.
-Various fields can be selected in the below page from patient charectristics up to HPO Term Pairwise Similarity.
+Finally, this is Query Builder interface.
+Various fields can be selected in the below page from patient charectristics up to HPO and ORPHA Terms.

 ![Alt text](Archive/screenshots/21.Query.png?raw=true "Query")